lingeringwillx/sims2py/README.md

 **compress(subfile)**

-returns a copy of *subfile* with it's content compressed.
-If the content of *subfile* is already compressed, then it returns an identical copy.
+Compresses the content of *subfile*.
+If the content of *subfile* is already compressed, then nothing happens.
+Returns a reference to subfile.

 **decompress(subfile)**

-returns a copy of *subfile* with it's content decompressed.
-If the content of *subfile* is already decompressed, then it returns an identical copy.
+Decompresses the content of *subfile*.
+If the content of *subfile* is already decompressed, then nothing happens.
+Returns a reference to subfile.

 **print_TGI(subfile)**

-displays the type, group, and instance of a *subfile*.
+Displays the type, group, and instance of a *subfile*.

 **build_index(subfiles)**

-returns an index that enables faster searching of *subfiles* using the *index_search* function.
+Returns an index that enables faster searching of *subfiles* using the *index_search* function.
 The returned index does NOT get updated when making changes to *subfiles* after the function is called.

 **index_search(index, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1)**

-similar to the *search* function, but uses the index created by *build_index* for faster searching.
+Similar to the *search* function, but uses the index created by *build_index* for faster searching.

 ### Dictionaries
 Structure of dictionaries created by this script: